 (Tool kit sold separately)

 You could receive $25 OFF your total purchase when you register for two or more weeks of summer camp!
 Terms and restrictions apply.

 Please be sure to double-check your family’s schedule before enrolling in summer camp as no refunds will be issued for “no-shows” or missed camp sessions, days/weeks under any circumstances.
 There are no make-up days or camp transfers for missed days/weeks.

 If a camp session, day or week is cancelled by the College, the registrant will be refunded the corresponding tuition paid in the same method it was rendered.

-If a registrant cancels enrollment in any camp week on or before June 1, 2019, the registrant will be refunded tuition paid, less a 5% handling fee, in the same method it was rendered (any related tool kit purchases are exempt from the handling fee and will be refunded in full).
+If a registrant cancels enrollment in any camp week on or before June 1st, 2019, the registrant will be refunded tuition paid, less a 5% handling fee, in the same method it was rendered (any related tool kit purchases are exempt from the handling fee and will be refunded in full).
 No refunds of any kind will be issued after June 2nd, 2019.
 Please allow 5-7 business days for our funds to be deposited into your account.

 We accept campers between the ages of 7 and 14 years old.
-Ages 11-14 are eligible for any of the Junior Chefs camps.
+Ages 11-14 are eligible for any of the Young Chefs camps.
 Ages 7-10 are only eligible for the Kiddie Cooks camp.

 Location & Hours